peterpeterparker/daviddalbusco.com/src/blog/stylish-cards-and-syntax-highlighting-with-gatsby.md

 The main advantages, in my opinion, of this new plugin are the followings:

 1. Use PrismJS to highlight code and load at runtime any languages which are supported by the library.
 Nothing to develop or install, the component does the job at runtime.
-2. A lot of styling options through CSS4 variables (see the [documentation](https://docs.deckdeckgo.com/components/code) for the extensive list).
+2. Many styling options through CSS4 variables (see the [documentation](https://docs.deckdeckgo.com/components/code) for the extensive list).
-3. Not yet implemented, but the component could also display automatically line numbers or could highlight selected rows.
-Therefore these features could be added relatively quickly if you would need these.
+3. Not yet implemented in the plugin, but the component can also display automatically line numbers or highlight selected rows.
+These features can be added relatively quickly if you would need these.
 4. Finally, the plugin use our Web Component developed with [StencilJS](https://stenciljs.com).
 Therefore, if you are please with the result, you could reuse it easily in any modern web applications regardless of the framework (or none) you are using!

 ### Getting Started

-This plugin could be added in the three following steps:
+This plugin can be added in the three following steps:

 #### Installation